Bloober Team: History

 In 2009, Bloober Team founded a subsidiary limited liability company iFun4all sp. z o.o. and later brought it to NewConnect stock exchange with the initial public offering occurring on 23 September 2016.
-On 23 August 2019 company changed its name from iFun4all to Draw Distance.
+On 23 August 2019, the company changed its name from iFun4all to Draw Distance.
 Bloober Team remains the owner of 34.98% of the Draw Distance shares.

 After about a year of negotiations with various companies related to the acquisition, Bloober Team stated in March 2021 that they plan to remain as an independent company, though will look to do strategic partnering with one of these companies in the future.

 Bloober Team and Konami announced a strategic partnership in June 2021 to jointly share technology and game development towards video game titles.

 In October 2021, Bloober Team announced that Tencent became their majority shareholder with 22% of shares.
 In May 2022, Bloober Team announced a "significant license and distribution agreement" with Sony Interactive Entertainment.

-During Summer Games Fest 2022, Bloober Team confirmed they were working on a new Layers of Fear, described as both a remaster and sequel of the original series, built using Unreal Engine 5.
+During Summer Game Fest 2022, Bloober Team confirmed they were working on a new Layers of Fear, described as both a remaster and sequel of the original series, built using Unreal Engine 5.

-In October 2022, after months of rumors, Konami announced that Bloober Team is remaking Silent Hill 2.
-The studio is using Unreal Engine 5 and it will be a timed console-exclusive on PlayStation 5 while also releasing on Windows through Steam.
+In October 2022, after months of rumors, Konami announced that Bloober Team was remaking Silent Hill 2.
+The studio used Unreal Engine 5 and was a timed console-exclusive for PlayStation 5, while also releasing for Windows through Steam.
 In an interview with DreadXP, Bloober Team revealed that they were invited by Konami to pitch their idea for a Silent Hill 2 remake among other studios.

+In February 2023, Bloober Team revealed that a title codenamed "Project M" would be entering development, with Draw Distance as the main developer.
+In July 2024, it was announced that Draw Distance would be removed from the project in favor of Bloober Team completing it in-house.
+In addition, it was stated that it would be the first game to be published by the company's new subsidiary, Broken Mirror Games.